-When you're looking for safe, conservative earning opportunities it's a good idea to educate yourself about different types of fixed income investments.
+When you're looking for safe, conservative earning opportunities, it's a good idea to educate yourself about different types of investments for fixed income.
+Learn about the benefits of fixed income investments, like bonds, and what they can do for your portfolio.

 Benefits of Fixed Income Investments